weld/build/dist-tck/1.1/readme.txt

 This distribution consists of:

 artifacts/
-   -- TCK binaries, sources, packaged as jars
+   -- TCK binaries and sources, packaged as jars
    -- specification audit (source and report)
    -- TestNG suite.xml file for running the TCK (outdated)

 doc/
-   -- Reference guide for the TCK (outdated)
+   -- reference guide for the TCK (outdated)

 lib/
-   -- Libraries dependencies for running the TCK
+   -- Maven project to get all TCK dependencies

 weld/
    -- TCK runner for using Weld (the CDI RI) with JBoss AS
-      Maven 2.0.10 is required to use the TCK runner

    jboss-tck-runner/
-      -- maven based TCK runner for JBoss AS 7
+      -- maven-based TCK runner for JBoss AS 7

    porting-package-lib/
-      -- all libraries for the Weld implementation of the CDI porting package
+      -- Maven project to get all Weld Porting Package dependencies